khoangooo/Exchange-App/README.md

 **HOW TO RUN THE APP**

-1. To run the app from the terminal, navigate to the root folder and first run 'npm i' or 'yarn' to install the node modules.
+1. To run the app from the terminal, navigate to the root folder and first run `npm i` or `yarn` to install the node modules.

-2. Then run 'npm start' or 'yarn start' to start the development server.
+2. Then run `npm start` or `yarn start` to start the development server.
 Your default browser should open.

 **Technologies used:**